oracle-livelabs/adb/adb-loki/import-dashboard/import-dashboard.md

 2. Note the UID from the URL.
 For example: `http://localhost:3000/connections/datasources/edit/dfj0375t0f2tca` → the UID is `dfj0375t0f2tca`.

-3. If you also have **Prometheus** configured (from the companion workshop), note its UID as well — the dashboard includes an optional database identity header panel that uses a Prometheus metric.
+3. If you also have **Prometheus** configured (from the companion workshop), note its UID as well as the dashboard includes an optional database identity header panel that uses a Prometheus metric.

 ## Task 2: Prepare the Dashboard JSON